jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.0.2 (2023/02/22) =
+* Fix: There was an alert popping in the AI Forms.
+* Update: Better handling of user errors in the AI Forms.
+* Update: The ChatGPT theme, if choosen, is applied to AI Forms too.
+* Info: Finally, the version 1.0 is here!
+Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and share some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you so much! 😊

 = 1.0.1 (2023/02/21) =
 * Fix: The Form Select wasn't working properly.
 * Update: Translation framework.
-* Info: Finally, the version 1.0 is here!
-Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and share some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you so much! 😊

 = 1.0.0 (2023/02/20) =
 * Update: Enhance the chabot's input field visually.